aicostmanager/aicostmanager-python/docs/usage.md

 ## FastAPI integration

+See [Manual Usage Tracking](tracker.md) for a detailed guide on using the Tracker class.

 When recording custom usage with :class:`Tracker` in a FastAPI application, create the tracker during application startup so configuration loading doesn't block individual requests.
 The asynchronous factory ``Tracker.create_async``